PhantomGamesDevelopment/TWM2/README.md

 	    * Increased the projectile base speed from 120 to 165
 		  * Note: The Phaser Blades pulse is slightly slower at 160 base speed
 	  * The end result with be a stronger pulse phaser at the close range that loses out on the far reach aspect.
+    * Desert Eagle
+	  * Increased bullet damage from 0.3 to 0.38
+	  * Reduced spread factor from 6:1000 to 4:1000
+	  * Added a damage multiplier of 2.5 against all Zombie types
   * Sniper Rifles
     * The sniper rifle class has always been one of the stronger ones in TWM2, and I feel no reason to neuter it now.
     * The goal of this update is to tweak the other sniper options to add more viable choices instead of just dropping the R700 as soon as you get it.